-Liquidity risk is the risk that investments cannot be readily sold at or near its actual value without taking a significant discount.
+Liquidity risk is the risk that Shariah-compliant investments cannot be readily sold at or near its actual value without taking a significant discount.
 This will result in lower net asset value of the Fund.

-The PRS Provider manages this risk by maintaining sufficient level of liquid assets to meet anticipated payments and cancellations of the units by members.
-Liquid assets comprise cash at banks, deposits with licensed financial institutions and other instruments.
+The PRS Provider manages this risk by maintaining sufficient level of Islamic liquid assets to meet anticipated payments and cancellations of the units by members.
+Islamic liquid assets comprise cash at banks, Islamic deposits with licensed Islamic financial institutions and other Shariah-compliant instruments.

-The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining period as at the end of the reporting period to the contractual maturity date.
+The table below summarises the Fund's financial liabilities into relevant maturity groupings based on the remaining period as at the end of each reporting period to the contractual maturity date.
 The amounts in the table are the contractual undiscounted cash flows.